Monitoring the state of Yandex Data Processing clusters and hosts

 - In the alert parameters, set the alert thresholds.

-For a complete list of supported metrics, see the Monitoring documentation.
+For a complete list of supported metrics, see this Monitoring guide.

 Cluster state and status